sullyj42/tweet_disco/README.md

 # Jeremiah Sullivan, Jingyi Li.
 EC601 Boston University, September 2019.
 ## Use Cases
-Twitter accounts should present an inherently non-stationary signal.
+Twitter accounts should present an inherently non-stationary signal for a single user should present an inherently non-stationary signal.
+Over the life of an account (generally several years), users likely experience major life changes.
+These changes may exhibit themselves in the twitter feed.
 Observing changes in a particular user over time could provide insight to that users behavior over time.
 Perhaps this could be used to predict future behavior.

+This utility could be useful for a salesman dealing with a specific person (ie as a used car salesman I am interested if the person is becoming more stingy or more expensive).

+This utility could be useful for ...

 ## Jeremiah Sullivan.
 EC601 Boston University, September 2019.